rainbow-mind-machine/rainbow-mind-machine/README.md

 See the `apikeys.example.py` file.

 ## Quick Start

 Let's walk through a quick example to illustrate how this works.

-### Creating and Authenticating Bot Accounts

-The first step we take is to run the Keymaker.
+Remember, we only have 3 objects we need to understand:

+* The Keymaker (makes/manages keys and authenticates with Twitter)
+* The Shepherd (one shepherd = one bot flock, runs the flock)
+* The Sheep (one sheep = one bot, defines bot behavior)

+### Keymaker: Authentication Step

+The first step in rainbow mind machine is to run the Keymaker to give the application permission to tweet on behalf of each of our bot users.
+This generates keys that the rainbow mind machine application requires be present to tweet as the bot flock.

 The Keymaker takes a set of items, and creates one key for each item.

+A set of items might be
+a Python list with integers, or a folder full of text files, or a set of URLs, or just plain old string labels.

 The keys are what allow our application to tweet using a bot account.

-The items are arbitrary - they may be a list of strings or Python objects, or they might be a directory of text files or json files.

-We call `make_key` on each item to create each key.
+We call `make_a_key()` on each item to create each key.

 The keymaker _requires_ that we specify a `name` parameter to name the bot and a `json` parameter